mustafaerbay/face_demo/README.md

 # face_demo

-## Terraform Usage
+There are two different CI pipelines here.

-There are two different CI pipeline here.
+## **CI**
 ### Circle CI Pipeline

-Below stages handled with shell [script](/test-app/build.sh) faceit image has been pushed to the docker hub with the tag of circleci build id (0.1.289)
+The stages below are handled with shell [script](/test-app/build.sh) faceit image has been pushed to the docker hub with the tag of circleci build id (0.1.289)
 - build
 - test
 - push